theangryangel/XI4N/docs/connections/insim.rst

-InSIm
+Insim
 =====

-Supporting pure InSim connections over both TCP and UDP.
+Supporting pure Insim connections over both TCP and UDP.
 It also supports outsim and outgauge packets when setup via insim (can be done by one or more plugins).

 Talk